Vince didn't screw TV Tropes. TV Tropes screwed TV Tropes.

 Curbstomp Cushion: Though not much on par with his employees, he can pull some nasty kicks and right hooks when given the opportunity (not to mention one mean slap), not to mention being the boss, can often apply stipulations and outside interferences in his favor, usually allowing for at least some amount of tension in his matches.
 His beatdown at the hands of Bret was one of the few instances he got ZERO offense whatsoever, perhaps another reason it's considered so uneventful (see below).

-A notable excepting being the street fight against Ric Flair at the 2002 Royal Rumble; the match was actually very even, with Vince dominating the first half.
+A notable exception being the street fight against Ric Flair at the 2002 Royal Rumble; the match was actually very even, with Vince dominating the first half.
 Giving his physique compared to Flair's, it was actually fairly believable.

 Deal with the Devil: Whenever a wrestler aligns themselves with Vince, the commentators often call it this.